Audit Log

 Introduction

 This is a generic audit handler that dumps the most important info per request basis.
-The following elements will be logged if they are available in the AuditInfo object attached to exchange.
-This object will be populated by other upstream handlers like swagger-meta and swagger-security for the light-rest-4j framework.
+The following elements will be logged if they are available in the AuditInfo object attached to the exchange.
+This object will be populated by other upstream handlers like swagger-meta and swagger-security for the light-rest-4j, light-graphql-4j and light-hybrid-4j frameworks.

 This handler can be used on production, but be aware that it will impact overall performance.
-Turning off statusCode and responseTime can make it faster, as these have to be captured on the response chain instead of request chain.
+Turning off statusCode and responseTime can make it faster, as these have to be captured on the response chain instead of the request chain.
+Also, if the request body and response body are captured, it will be much slower.

-For most business and majority of microservices, you don’t need to enable this handler due to performance reasons.
-There are situations during troubleshooting or integration testing, where teams need to collect more information based on the success or failure of the execution or collect complete request and response payloads.
-Teams need to recognize that collecting this information will negatively impact performance and it is not recommended to use it on production environments.
+For most businesses and the majority of microservices, you don’t need to enable this handler due to performance reasons.
+There are situations during troubleshooting or integration testing where teams need to collect more information based on the success or failure of the execution or collect complete request and response payloads.
+Teams need to recognize that collecting this information will negatively impact performance, and it is not recommended to use it in production environments.

 The default audit log will be audit.log config in the default logback.xml; however, it can be changed to syslog or Kafka with a customized appender.